laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

 The default Redis client has changed from `predis` to `phpredis`.
-In order to keep using `predis`, ensure the `redis.client` configuration option is set to `predis` in your `config/database.php` configuration file.
+In order to keep using `predis`, ensure the `redis.client` configuration option is set to `phpredis` in your `config/database.php` configuration file.

 <a name="dynamodb-cache-store"></a>
 #### DynamoDB Cache Store